On phenomenological parametrizations for the luminosity distance of gravitational waves: A novel parametrization

 \section{A novel parametrization}

-In this section we present a more general parametrization that interpolates between the behaviours of $\delta_I$ and $\delta_{II}$, thus being able to fit models that evolve towards a de Sitter fixed point as well as models that do not.
-The construction is motivated by the pattern observed in the parametrizations $\delta_{I}$ and $\delta_{II}$ (eqs. \eqref{eq:param1}, \eqref{eq:param2}).
+In this section we present a more general parametrization that interpolates between the behaviours of $\delta_I$ and $\delta_{II}$, thus being able to fit models that evolve towards a de Sitter fixed point as well as models that do not, {at the price of introducing an additional parameter.} The construction is motivated by the pattern observed in the parametrizations $\delta_{I}$ and $\delta_{II}$ (eqs. \eqref{eq:param1}, \eqref{eq:param2}).
 Specifically, we see that $\delta_{II}$ modifies $\delta_I$ by the addition of two terms that suggest a power series in $1/(1+z)$.
-As explained in~\cite{Belgacem:2019pkk}, $\delta_{II}$ is designed to fit models that approach a de Sitter fixed point as $z = 0$, while $\delta_I$ does not follow this requirement.
+The function $\delta_{II}$ is designed to fit models that approach a de Sitter fixed point as $z = 0$, while $\delta_I$ does not follow this requirement.
 Since $\Xi_0$ is assumed to be positive, we notice that $\delta_{II}$ is driven to zero near $z=0$ only by its last term.
 Therefore, we generalise $\delta_{II}$ by replacing its second and third terms with two power series, each weighted by an independent parameter, such that the first series adds up to the magnitude of the first term (i.e. to $\delta_I$) and the second one can reduce this magnitude if necessary.
 We propose a parametrization $\delta_X$ given by

 Assuming an infinite number of terms, this parametrization can be rewritten as